thecodecousins/thecodecousins/CONTRIBUTE.md

 - title: try to keep it short and captivating.
 - date: must be in [ISO-8601 format](https://en.wikipedia.org/wiki/ISO_8601), [this timestamp generator](https://timestampgenerator.com/) might come handy for such.
-- author: your full/pen name.
-For a fancier post author, head down to [bonus section](#bonus)
+- authors: A collection (array) of post authors' full/pen names.
+For fancy authors' profiles, head down to [bonus section](#bonus)
 - cover: image that will be shown in preview and at the top of your post
 - tags: topics of your post
 - keywords: same as tags but can be more specific